0x0630ff/catLaserEsp32_v2/README.md

 - Joy stick can then move the servo arm around. <-- This is still a bit off.

 #### Plans:
+- Add dual core usage for the ESP32's two cores.
 - Incorporate the Blynk library to use remote control via wifi.
 - Add bluetooth/ble
 - uh...